dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ## 1 - The Attributes of a buffer geometry instance and what to know first

 This is a post on the position attribute of a buffer geometry instance in the javaScript library known as three.js.
 There is a great deal more that you show know at least a little about before hand, or else you might end up finding this post a little hard to follow.
+So I assume that you have at least some background with client side javaScript, and I also assume that you have worked out at least a few basic examples when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/).
+Still in this section I will be going over some things that you might want to read up more on if you find yourself overwhelmed.

 ## 2 - Basic example of the position attribute of a buffer geometry